robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 The remote protocol is implemented on top of `XML-RPC`_, which is a simple remote procedure call protocol using XML over HTTP.
-Most mainstream languages (Python, Java, C, Ruby, Perl, Javascript, PHP, ...) have a support for XML-RPC either built-in or as extensions.
+Most mainstream languages (Python, Java, C, Ruby, Perl, Javascript, PHP, ...) have a support for XML-RPC either built-in or as an extension.

 Required methods
 ''''''''''''''''